Should grompp fix periodicity of input files?

 ....
 But that still leaves the danger if somebody tries to fit a periodic molecule we did not make whole (not to mention old TPRs), or if I suddenly call a fitting code with some step-derived data.

 It seems to me this is another example of code where we need to be much pickier with the input.
 A safe solution would be to require some sort of connectivity/topology when doing PDC-sensitive ops, and then always check both the reference and data to ensure they have similar periodicity - and fail if not.

 #8 Updated by David van der Spoel over 2 years ago

 We could write a "check_for_inconsistent_shifts" function, in fact the code is there, use that in grompp to check input structures.

 However to fix this properly we would need a flag "periodic_molecule" per molecule(type), not just system wide at the mdp level.

 To give another example, we have done simulations with a periodic DNA molecule (infinite chain), binding to proteins.
 It was quite a hassle to compute the RMSD of the proteins due to all the warnings.
 Computing distances between DNA and protein was even more tedious.

-#9 Updated by Mark Abraham 5 days ago
+#9 Updated by Mark Abraham over 2 years ago

 Ah right, a periodic molecule presumably can be broken, too, and so should be made whole.